Eh-Mr-SK/Custom-ChatGPT/README.md

-## ChatGPT- Custom ChatGPT Q&A system for a Company,Ecommerce anything else
+# ChatGPT- Custom ChatGPT Q&A system
 ## Getting Started
 ChatGPT is a web-based chatbot application that uses OpenAI's GPT-3 language model to generate natural language responses to user inputs.
 The application was developed using React, Express, and Node.js, and the OpenAI API was accessed using the `@openai/ai-engine` package.